Triggers¶

 }

-HTTP triggers create a public URL that executes your function when called.
+HTTP triggers create a public URL that queues your function when called.
 This is ideal for receiving webhooks from third-party services.

 curl -X POST "$CENTRALI_URL/data/workspace/$WORKSPACE/api/v1/function-triggers" \